 The word sizes are configured based on the logic levels on the PORTSZ pins during the master reset (MRS) cycle only (latched on low to high edge).
 The port size cannot be changed during normal mode of operation and these pins are ignored.
-Table 1. explains the pins of D[35:0] and Q[35:0] that will have valid data in modes where the word size is less than × 36.
-If word size is less than × 36, the unused output pins are tri-stated by the device and unused input pins will be ignored by the internal logic.
+If word size is less than $\times$ 36, the unused output pins are tri-stated by the device.and unused input pins will be ignored by the internal logic.
 The pins with valid data input D[N:0] and output Q[N:0] is given in Table 1.